PCJohn/Script-Analyzer/README.md

 ScriptAnalyzer contains tools for analyzing character interactions in movie scripts.
 It contains methods for finding the centrality of characters and extracting the important characters using the mean centrality as cutoff.
 Along with this, the scene_extraction module scores scenes.
 A scene score is the mean TFIDF score of all the keywords in the scene.

 Format of the script:
-All scripts on www.imsdb.com are written with the following format:
+All scripts have been scraped from www.imsdb.com/all%20scripts/ and have the following format:

     DESCRIPTION
         ... (description of the scene/character action)